On the equivalence between static and dynamic optimal transport governed by linear control systems: Introduction

 \subsection{The novelties of our approach and description of our main results}

 Instead of the nonlinear control systems \eqref{time-independent dynamics model 2023} used in \cite{ELO23} and \cite{EL24}, here we consider linear control systems of the form \eqref{eq:intro_cont}.
 The Lagrangians are precisely $p$-powers of the norm of the control function, with arbitrary range of $p>1$.
 This form will allow us to obtain some fine properties of the cost functions $(x,y)\mapsto c_{p}(x,y)$ as well as the associated optimal control functions.
 It is worth noting that we allow the coefficient matrices $M$ and $N$ in the control system to be time-dependent (compared to the non-autonomous control systems in \cite{ELO23} and \cite{EL24}).
 Our approach in this paper relies on precise {\it functional analytic properties} of suitable operators that we describe below.
-In what follows we describe the guiding ideas in the proofs Theorems \ref{thm:not_empty}, \ref{thm:optimal_control_cost} and \ref{thm:optimal_control_cost}.
+In what follows we describe the guiding ideas in the proofs Theorems \ref{thm:not_empty}, \ref{thm:general_bb} and \ref{thm:optimal_control_cost}.

 As a preliminary analysis leading to the proof of our main Theorem \ref{thm:general_bb}, we spend a considerable amount of time studying the control problem \eqref{intro:c_p} in the definition of the cost function $(x,y)\mapsto c_{p}(x,y)$.
-In this analysis we rely of two crucial tools.
-On the one hand, the {\it end-point mapping} (cf. Definition \ref{end-point mapping definition})
+In this analysis we rely of two crucial tools: the first is the {\it end-point mapping} (cf. Definition \ref{end-point mapping definition})